chavo1/vault-db/README.md

 ## Rrequirment

 1. Vagrant [installed](https://www.vagrantup.com/docs/installation/).

+2. Clone the repo:
 ```
+$ git clone https://github.com/chavo1/vault-db.git && cd vault-db
 $ vagrant up
 ```
-2. At the end of the process credentials will be generated as follow:
+3. At the end of the process credentials will be generated as follow:
 ```
 vault: Tell Vault to generate a new login to MySQL database
     vault: Key                Value